Alchemist21/pecunia/README.md

 ## Front End:

-The front of the Dapp is built using React and Ether.js helped us so much with communicating with our smart contract.
+The front end was built using React and Ether.js.

 ## Tech Stack